 Davis’ race and technology studies have been a way to investigate a glaring and contemporary example of the inequalities that she continuously explores, addresses, and seeks to repair.
 Her published work in AI Now has influenced the US Congress, the US Government Accountability Office, and the European Commission.
 She has appeared as a discussant with Hilton Als at UC Berkeley, and is an associate producer for the documentary feature Acts of Reparation.
 Working towards a truly representative multiracial democracy, she served as the Board Chair of Vote.org for seven years, reaching tens of millions of new and underrepresented voters.

-Her ethnographic research on whiteness examines the ways that white supremacy is upheld by white people’s delayed or non-existent understanding of our own racialized identities.
+Her ethnographic research on whiteness examines the ways that white supremacy is upheld by white people’s under-developed understanding of their own racialized identities.
 Davis’ work is animated by her cultural inheritance; she is the descendant of both anti-racist activists and Southern enslavers.
 Davis imagines a growing movement for healing whiteness, divesting from racialized capitalism, and towards human dignity and flourishing for all.